-In the 17th and 18th centuries, they were called Lenape, Oneida, Ottawa, and Wyandot.
+The groups of people that inhabited the valley in the 17th and 18th centuries, were called Lenape, Oneida, Ottawa, and Wyandot.
 These tribes were no match for European diseases or colonists.
 An estimated one third to one half of their populations died, leaving villages weakened.
 Treaty after treaty added pressure for westward migration.
 Unable to defend their territories, these people sought refuge in the Ohio Country, present day northeast Ohio.
 Their stay was brief.
 The Ohio Country, coveted by Europeans for its land and by American Indians for its refuge, would be yet one more place where the battle for cultural integrity and existence would play out on this continent.

 Shifting AlliancesThroughout the East and Midwest, American Indians were caught in a political tug-of-war.
 Forced to choose sides between the French and British in the 1750s French and Indian War and later between the British and Americans in the 1770s Revolutionary War, they shifted alliances based on who they considered to be the lesser evil.
 Their goal was to continue their trade networks while minimizing territorial loss.
 Located between key forts, Ohio became a battleground.
 Frontier warfare was bloody and destructive.
 All sides burned homes, destroyed supplies, massacred families, and harassed enemies.
 While no large battles occurred in the Cuyahoga Valley, inhabitants repeatedly took part in raids into Pennsylvania and Virginia.
 Indian captive James Smith described a group of warriors who left the valley to raid a Pennsylvania settlement: “I was grieved to think that some innocent persons would be murdered . . .”
 The warriors returned with four horses and two scalps.